vitaly-t/pg-promise/CONTRIBUTING.md

 * [Project's Issues](https://github.com/vitaly-t/pg-promise/issues), if you think that you have found a bug.

-The author is no longer answering generic questions within [the chat](https://gitter.im/vitaly-t/pg-promise?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge), as those are not saved anywhere, and not searchable afterwards.
+The author is no longer answering generic questions within [the chat](https://gitter.im/vitaly-t/pg-promise?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge), as those are neither saved no searchable.

 Please do not email me any questions related to the library usage, I do not answer those, as I do not do any support via email.